-Shawn currently a faculty member at The Ohio State University where he teaches aviation safety, human factors, accident investigation and complex aircraft operation for the Department of Aviation.
+Shawn Pruchnicki (PhD, OSU) is currently a professor at The Ohio State University where he teaches aviation safety, human factors, accident investigation and complex aircraft operation for the Department of Aviation.
 He also serves as the department’s research coordinator.
-Other teaching responsibilities have included teaching cognitive engineering for the Industrial Systems Engineering Department and clinical toxicology for the College of Pharmacy.
-Shawn also functions as an independent contractor/Research Engineer for San Jose State University at NASA Ames in addition to work performed in his own company, Human Factors Investigation and Education.
+Other teaching responsibilities have included teaching cognitive engineering for the Integrated Systems Engineering Department and clinical toxicology for the College of Pharmacy.
+Shawn also owns his owes consulting business/company - Human Factors Investigation and Education.
 Prior to coming to OSU, he flew as a Captain with Comair Airlines (Delta Connection) for 10 years flying the Canadair CL-65 regional jetliner.
-He has over 4,000 hours of flight time of which3,000 is turbojet and has a type rating in the CRJ in addition to both ATP multi and commercial single engine.
-He is also a CFI, CFII and MEI and has given approximately 800 hours of flight instruction.
+He has over 4,300 hours of flight time of which 2,900 is turbojet and has a type rating in the CRJ in addition to both ATP multi and commercial single engine cert.
+He is also a CFI, CFII and MEI and has given approximately 600 hours of flight instruction.

 Shawn was extensively involved with both local and national safety work for the Air Line Pilots Association International (ALPA) and held many national and local positions including Director of Human Factors, local safety committee Vice-Chair, and both Assistant Chief and Chief Accident Investigator for ALPA at Comair.
 He has also served on or co-chaired several national aviation working groups with the FAA.
 With ALPA, he has worked numerous accident investigations with the NTSB including the Comair 5191 Lexington, KY accident where he was ALPA’s principle human factors investigator.
-He was recently featured in the film documentary “Sole Survivor” to be released in the Spring of 2013 after being purchased by CNN.
+He was recently featured in the film documentary “Sole Survivor” which was released in the Spring of 2013 after being purchased by CNN.
 He is a frequent commentator for CNN, BBC, Canadian news network, National Geographic and several other international TV and radio news programs.
 He has served as an aviation technical expert and extra for several large budget Hollywood films.

 Shawn graduated from the Ohio State University in 1989 with a Bachelor of Science in Pharmacy and before he began his career in aviation he worked as a licensed pharmacist for 10 years at the Central Ohio Poison Control Center in Columbus, specializing in the field of toxicology.
 He has been Board certified as a Specialist in Poison Information (CSPI) since 1991 and still works actively in the discipline of toxicology.
 During this time, he was also a paramedic and firefighter with Jackson Township Fire Department in Grove City, Ohio.
-Since 1990, he has published and presented to regional, national and international audiences in both the fields of toxicology, aviation, accident investigation to name a few.
+Since 1990, he has published and presented to regional, national and international audiences in the fields of toxicology, aviation, accident investigation to name a few.
 He serves on the editorial staff of several professional journals.